Skip Navigation

 Deed research in Maryland can be a complicated and very time-consuming process, due to the way land records have been written and filed.
 No comprehensive chain of ownership list exists for any property—each must be assembled one deed at a time by working either backwards from a current deed or forwards from an original patent or known landowner.

-Keep in mind that property deeds only describe the piece of land sold—there is no information in the land records that indicates the build date of houses or other structures.
+Property deeds only describe the piece of land sold—there is no information in the land records that indicates the build date of houses or other structures.
 Such information can sometimes be inferred, but is not present in the documents.

 Starting with SDAT